Ericfengshi/FSAlertView/README.md

 FSAlertView
 ===========

-Below IOS 7,In UIAlertView if the count of otherButtonTitles is above 8,the UI of UIAlertView would be confusion and the buttons do not automatically scroll.So I create a custom UIView replace UIAlertView,the UI would be placed between Top Bar and Bottom Bar and automatically scroll well.
+Customization UIView replace UIAlertView can include a lot of Buttons,the FSAlertView would be placed between Top Bar and Bottom Bar and automatically scroll well.
 <img src="images/default.png" height=300 border=1>

 Features